-- 1) The site is underlain by highly plastic soils.
-Structures supported on or within these soils will be subjected to potential vertical movements on the order of 4 1⁄2 to 5 1⁄2 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the Clay strata.
+- 1) The site is underlain by moderately plastic to highly plastic subsoils.
+Structures supported on or within these soils will be subjected to potential vertical movements on the order of 3 to 5 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the Brown Clay or Calcareous Clay / Marl strata.
 The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.